 Who doesn’t like Goldfinger?
 Connery is typically seen as the best Bond and this was his best movie.
 A villain just out for his own greed is almost an oddity in the franchise, and he had one of the most memorable henchman in Oddjob – a figure with such visual presence as to overshadow the rather dumb weapon he wields.
 Add in Pussy Galore, perhaps too toned-down from her novel persona, and you have some excellent characters to round off a whip smart plot.
 Goldfinger truly excels in its individual moments which are uniformly shot and scripted in as memorable a way as possible.
 The girl with the gold paint, the golf game, the laser scene, the showdown with Oddjob, it’s all wonderful and has aged well too.
 This is classic Bond at his best.

 After an absence of several years, Bond had to be back with a bang.
-Pierce Brosnan steps into the spies show with panache, with the more personal duel between him and rogue agent Alex Trevelyan making this a intriguing viewing experience.
+Pierce Brosnan steps into the spy’s shoes with panache, with the more personal duel between him and rogue agent Alex Trevelyan making this an intriguing viewing experience.
 Updating James Bond for a post-Cold War is the goal, and that goal is accomplished.
 Some great locales and chase scenes polish it off, with memorable characters like the sexually depraved Onatopp and Hollywood hacker Boris.
 Though a bit explosion heavy, Goldeneye had an emotional heart, and was an excellent way to shine up the franchise with a new Bond, M and Moneypenny with Sean Bean stealing the show throughout.

 The Quite Good